chenglisa/chenglisa.github.io/essays/bootstrap.md

 <img width="300px" class="rounded float-start pe-4" src="https://htmlburger.com/blog/wp-content/uploads/2021/02/lets-talk-about-bootstrap.png">

 ## Bootstrap
 For the past week, we have been learning about Bootstrap 5, a front-end framework.
-Front-end frameworks
+Front-end frameworks are intended to make web development easier because they include

 ## Pros and Cons